MP Estate Planning UK

 Key reasons for accurate valuation include:

-• Preventing overpayment of inheritance tax
+• Preventing overpayment that deprives beneficiaries of their rightful inheritance

 The Impact of Valuation on Inheritance Tax